 The Neumann boundary-data models the applied current.
 In the abstract continuum model (CM), the corresponding boundary measurements of the voltage (Dirichlet data) are given by the Neumann-to-Dirichlet (N-t-D) operator defined on the boundary $\partial \Omega$ ( or more generally on a subset $\Sigma\subset\partial \Omega$): To emphasize, $u|_{\partial \Omega}$ refer to the voltage measurements on the the boundary $\partial \Omega$.
 Additionally, here and below we will use $\Lambda_1$ to denote the background N-t-D operator corresponding to the background conductivity.
-The abstract model as described in this article is also called the Calder\'{o}n problem and has been studied by many authors since it was first described in \cite{cald_80}.
 We would like to mention here, that in the abstract mathematical formulation, typically the Dirichlet-to-Neumann (D-t-N) map is considered instead of the N-t-D map as is considered in this work.
 However, in practical settings such as in EIT, the data that is generated is in the form of current-to-voltage maps which is best captured by the N-t-D maps.
 A more practical formulation of the EIT problem is given by the Complete Electrode Model (CEM), \cite{ch_92}.
 As before we let $\gamma\in L^{\infty}_{+}(\Omega)$.
 Let there be $M$ open, connected and mutually disjoint electrodes, $E_m\subset \partial \Omega$, $m=\{1,\cdots,M\}$ having the same contact impedance $z>0$.
 Assuming that the injected currents $I_m$ on the electrodes satisfy the Kirchoff condition, i.e. $\Sigma_{m=1}^M I_m=0$, the resulting electric potential $(u,U)\in H^1(\Omega)\times \Rb^M$ satisfies \eqref{eq:1} along with the following conditions on the boundary: